pycom/pycom-documentation/chapter/pybytes/connect/sigfox.md

 # Add Sigfox device

 {% hint style='danger' %}
-Before you start you need to register your Sigfox account at **[Sigfox backend](../../gettingstarted/registration/sigfox.md)**.
+Before you start you need to create Sigfox account.
-You need Pycom device with Sigfox connectivity to get your Sigfox account.
+You need Pycom device with Sigfox to get your Sigfox account. **[Follow these instructions](../../gettingstarted/registration/sigfox.md)** first please.
 {% endhint %}

 ## Create Sigfox API credentials